NelePult/pricing-card-frontend/README.md

 # pricing-card-frontend
-An Implementation of a pricing card
+An Implementation of a pricing card - basic and static